janverschelde/PHCpack/src/doc/source/options.rst

 artificial-parameter homotopy towards the target system.
 See the documentation for the option ``phc -t`` below.

+When combining ``-b`` with ``-t`` (for example as ``phc -b -t4`` to use 4 threads in the blackbox solver), the m-homogeneous and linear-product degree bounds are not computed, because the polyhedral homotopies are applied with pipelining, interlacing the production of the mixed cells on one thread with the solving of a random coefficient system with the other threads.

 The focus on ``-b`` is on isolated solutions.
 For a numerical irreducible decomposition of all solutions, including the positive dimensional ones, consider the options